 A cake is a sweet baked treat that symbolizes celebration and happiness.
-For centuries people have been making cakes on special occasions such as birthdays
+For centuries people have been making cakes on special occasions such as

-, anniversaries, christenings, and many others to represent their joy.
+weddings, anniversaries, christenings, and many others to represent their joy.

 The ancient Egyptians were the world’s first great bakers, with large-scale bakeries that produced unleavened breads and cakes.
 The first cakes were baked on hot stones and that's where the round shape of the cake comes from.
 Egyptians were also the first to discover how to use natural yeast to make those flat breads and cakes rise.